Understanding Intelligence and Cognitive Function: A Detailed Analysis

 Components of Cognitive Function

-- Executive Function: Higher-order processes like planning, decision-making, and problem-solving, crucial for goal-directed behavior.
+- Executive Function: Includes skills like planning, organizing, and decision-making, necessary for goal-oriented behavior.

 Relationship Between Intelligence and Cognitive Function

-While intelligence and cognitive function are distinct, they are closely related.
-Intelligence is a global measure of cognitive ability, while cognitive function refers to specific mental processes contributing to these abilities.
+Though they are distinct, intelligence and cognitive function are related.
+Intelligence offers a general sense of cognitive ability, while cognitive function looks more closely at the specific mental skills that contribute to intelligence.

 Assessment and Measurement